PythonProjects100/Projects/README.md

 # Projects
-These are my projets for further information you can visit my channel "https://www.youtube.com/channel/UCPlYtZRDR-XFh24TR_OoMZg"
+These are my projects.
-Thanks You!
+Aadim Gyawali
+started in 2020 AD